markruz/norwegish/README.md

 # Norwegish

-Say it with flare, say it in Norwegish.
+Say it with flair, say it in Norwegish.

 ```go
 package main